 Dwelling in the loftiest citadel of virtue, like a sea of divine grace or an unfathomable source of love that has everywhere overflowed its banks, she poured forth her bountiful waters on trusting and thirsting souls.
 Able to preserve both flesh and spirit from death, she bestowed health-giving salve on bodies and souls.
 Has anyone ever come away from her troubled or saddened or ignorant of the heavenly mysteries?
 Who has not returned to everyday life gladdened and joyful because his request had been granted by the Mother of God?

 She is a bride, so gentle and affectionate, and the mother of the only true bridegroom.
 In her abundant goodness she has channeled the spring of reason’s garden, the well of living and life-giving waters that pour forth in a rushing stream from divine Lebanon and flow down from Mount Zion until they surround the shores of every far-flung nation.
 With divine assistance she has redirected these waters and made them into streams of peace and pools of grace.

 Therefore, when the Virgin of virgins was led forth by God and her Son, the King of kings. amid the company of exulting angels and rejoicing archangels, with the heavens ringing with praise, the prophecy of the psalmist was fulfilled, in which he said to the Lord: At your right hand stands the queen, clothed in gold of Ophir [Psalm 45].

 This excerpt from a homily by Saint Amadeus of Lausanne (Hom.
 7: SC 72, 188.
 190. 192.
 200) extolls the virtue of the Blessed Virgin Mary, the Queen of Peace.
-It is used in the Roman Catholic Office of Readings for the Feast of the Queenship and Coronation of Mary, observed on August 22, the octave of the Solemnity of the Assumption of Mary.
+It appears in the Roman Catholic Office of Readings for the Feast of the Queenship and Coronation of Mary, observed on August 22, the octave of the Solemnity of the Assumption of Mary.